Multichannel television in Canada: History

 In 1949, the Broadcast Relay Service began negotiations for the implementation of what was to be the first large scale cable television system in North America.
 The development of the system relied on reaching an agreement with the Quebec Hydro-Electric Commission to utilise their existing network of power poles supplying power to the Montreal metropolitan area.
 Initial discussions began with a meeting with the Montreal City Council on June 21, 1949.
-After many months of negotiation, an agreement was reached between Hydro Quebec and Rediffusion Inc. on February 28, 1950 for an initial five-year period.
+After many months of negotiation, an agreement was reached between Hydro Quebec and Rediffusion Inc. on February 28, 1950, for an initial five-year period.
 The Rediffusion cable system began operation in 1952, and eventually supplied 80,000 homes in Montreal, Quebec.

 Cable television in Canada began in 1952 with community antenna connections in Vancouver and London; as to which city was first to launch such a service is not clear.
 Initially, the systems brought American stations to viewers in Canada who had no Canadian stations to watch; broadcast television, though begun late in 1952 in Toronto and Montreal, did not reach a majority of cities until 1954.

-In time, cable television was widely established to carry available Canadian stations as well as import American stations, which constituted the vast majority of signals on systems (usually only one or two Canadian stations, while some systems had duplicate or even triplicate coverage of American networks).
+By the early 1970s cable television was spreading in Canada faster than anywhere else in the world.
+In time, cable was widely established to carry available Canadian stations as well as import American stations, which constituted the vast majority of signals on systems.
+Canadians used two thirds of their television time on American channels; unconnected cities complained when the Canadian Radio and Television Commission (CRTC) threatened to stop cable expansion.
+The CRTC implemented Canadian content rules to encourage domestic production.

 During the 1970s, a growing number of Canadian stations pushed American channels off the systems, forcing several to expand beyond the original 12-channel system configurations.
 At the same time, the advent of fibre-optic technology enabled companies to extend their systems to nearby towns and villages that by themselves were not viable cable television markets.
-In 1977-78, regional cable services such Telecable (now Shaw Communications) and Cable Regina (now Access Communications) in Saskatchewan began to emerge, offering access to American networks for the first time, though a third system, CPN, which offered specialty channels such as HBO, failed after two years.
+In 1977–78, regional cable services such Telecable (now Shaw Communications) and Cable Regina (now Access Communications) in Saskatchewan began to emerge, offering access to American networks for the first time, though a third system, CPN, which offered specialty channels such as HBO, failed after two years.